The man who holds the legacy of Jean-Luc Godard

 More than a technical hand

-This kind of precise, protective, perhaps pedantic assertion is typical of Aragno, 54, who worked with and in many ways protected Godard – first as a location manager, then as a technical whizz, and then as a genuine creative collaborator – for 20 years.
+This kind of precise, protective, perhaps pedantic assertion is typical of Aragno, 54, who worked with and in many ways “protected” Godard – first as a location manager, then as a technical whizz, and then as a genuine creative collaborator – for 20 years.

 His resourcefulness with and curiosity about cameras proved vital to Godard, and over time their professional collaboration grew more intense, whether on Film socialisme (2010), for which Aragno was entrusted to shoot many of the images without Godard even being present, or on Adieu au langage (2014), a 3D project enabled by the construction of an innovative rig for shooting two-cameras in three dimensions.